Christoph Fahlbusch

 It's a lot, but design systems drift fast when the rules only live in one person's head.
 "Use PrimerColor tokens, never hardcoded colors" appears in more than one place on purpose.
 The rule is active during implementation, during review, and when editing matching files.

-Where AI helped most
+Where AI helps most

-Where human judgment stayed in charge
+Where human judgment stays in charge

-Why this went beyond the refresh
+Why this goes beyond the refresh

 Traditional design system work still involves too much translation.
 A designer creates a Figma component, an engineer interprets it, review catches differences, and the Figma component and code component drift over time.

-Once tokens, component rules, demo references, and Figma builders point at the same source, the team spends less time reinterpreting what the system already decided.
+Once tokens, component rules, demo references, and Figma builders point at the same source, the team spends less time reinterpreting what the system has already decided.

 AI gets interesting for design when it helps build and verify that structure without pretending it can replace judgment.